-Income Protection (IP) Insurance has received a lot of headlines recently, both good and bad.
-So I thought it would be a good idea to produce a guide to this product and help you find the best income protection policy:
+Income Protection (IP) Insurance also known as sick pay insurance has received a lot of headlines recently given the emphasis on sustaining an income during periods of incapacity to work.
+So I thought it would be a good idea to produce a guide to this product and help you find the best income protection policy.

 What do I need to know about income protection insurance?

 Income protection cover is one of the most underutilised types of personal insurance around.
 Most of us take out insurance to cover our home, car and even our mobile phone these days, but often overlook protecting our income.

 If you had to stop working for a few months, a few years or even longer due to illness or injury what finances would you have in place to keep up with all your monthly outgoings?
 The reality is that most people would drain their savings within the first year and then have no choice but to rely on state benefits.